When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-LLM agents can also be utilized to assist in cyber defense.
-Nissist~\cite{an2024nissist} is designed as a multi-agent system to precisely understand user queries and provide effective mitigation plans.
-Nissist leverages troubleshooting guides and event mitigation history to offer proactive suggestions, which significantly reduces the time for event mitigation, alleviates the workload of on-duty engineers and enhances the reliability of services.
-Cyber Sentinel~\cite{kaheh2023cyber} is a dialogue agent based on GPT-4, which can interpret potential cyber threats and execute security actions upon user instructions.
-The potential impact of Cyber Sentinel in cyber security operations includes improved threat detection and response capabilities, enhanced operational efficiency, real-time collaboration, and knowledge sharing.
+LLM agents can also be utilized to assist in cyber defense. \cite{an2024nissist} designs a multi-agent system (Nissist) to precisely understand user queries and provide effective mitigation plans.
+Nissist utilizes troubleshooting guides and incident mitigation history to provide suggestions, which significantly reduces the time for event mitigation, reduces the workload of on-duty engineers, and enhances the reliability of services.
+Cyber Sentinel~\cite{kaheh2023cyber} is a dialogue agent based on GPT-4, which can interpret potential cyber threats and execute security actions based on user instructions.
+The potential impact of Cyber Sentinel in cyber security includes improved threat detection and response capabilities, enhanced operational efficiency, real-time collaboration, and knowledge sharing.
+PhishAgent~\cite{cao2024phishagentrobustmultimodalagent} is a multimodal agent that combines a wide range of tools, integrating both online and offline knowledge bases with Multimodal LLMs, showing strong resilience against various types of adversarial attacks. \cite{tseng2024usingllmsautomatethreat} develops an AI agent to replace the labor intensive repetitive tasks involved in analyzing CTI reports.
+By leveraging the advanced capabilities of LLMs, the AI agent can accurately extract important information from large volumes of text and generate Regex to help SOC analysts accelerate the process of establishing correlation rules.

-LLM agents enhance cybersecurity applications with their remarkable capabilities, yet the security risks inherent in agent systems~\cite{yuan2024rjudge} pose challenges for their deployment in cybersecurity contexts.
-Fangzhou W \textit{et al.} \cite{wu2024wipi} introduced the concept of Web-based Indirect Prompt Injection, a novel cyber threat that embeds malicious instructions in web pages to indirectly control these agents, achieving high success rates and robustness across different user inputs.
-Qiusi Z \textit{et al.} \cite{zhan2024injecagent} highlighted that the integration of external tools by LLM agents could lead to the risk of Indirect Prompt Injection attacks, where attackers embed malicious commands within the content processed by LLMs, manipulating these agents to perform actions harmful to users.
+LLM agents enhance cybersecurity applications with their remarkable capabilities, yet the security risks inherent in agent systems~\cite{yuan2024rjudge} pose challenges for their deployment in cybersecurity environments. \cite{wu2024wipi} introduces the concept of Web-based Indirect Prompt Injection (WIPI), a novel cyber threat that embeds malicious instructions in web pages to indirectly control these agents, achieving high success rates and robustness across different user inputs. \cite{zhan2024injecagent} highlights that LLM agents integration with external tools may lead to the risk of indirect prompt injection attacks, in which attackers embed malicious commands in the content processed by LLMs to manipulate these agents to perform actions harmful to users.